muddana/muddana.github.io/_posts/2011-06-14-Ramblings-on-tracking-bribery.markdown

 excerpt_separator: <!--endOfExcerpt-->
 ---

 The issue of bribery (in India) feels like an easy crime to point out, of course acting on it to resolve this issue is a difficult task.
 Pointing out the crime might be a big step in solving the problem.
-I am starting to believe that answer to the question on how to tackle bribery might get a huge helping hand with the use of technology and the internet.
+I am starting to believe that answer to the question on how to tackle bribery might get a huge helping hand with the use of technology and the Internet.

 •	Collecting data: Collecting data about incidents of bribery (claims) is very important. ipaidabribe.com is a good example in this direction.
 I believe that a mobile application would be a better tool for reporting bribery.
 One might be more likely to report a demand for bribe as soon as it occurs.
 Even a phone call to report a bribe ( 1-800-BRIBE-LINE) might be a good tool for addressing this issue.
 Bottom line is I would be more likely to report an incident as soon as it occurs.